EDUCATION

 Early Life

-Influences & Style
+Influences and Style

 A look at the latest series by Valerie Ellis, artist and former psychotherapist.
 Spread Too Thin once again captures the Zeitgeist of our current moment.